26-28 September 2026

 James Davis

-James has worked in private practice jamesdavisphysio.co.uk in Chelmsford, Essex since 1993 treating MSK issues but mostly spinal pain disorders.
-He met Peter in 1991 whilst undertaking the full-time Postgraduate Diploma in Manipulative Therapy at Curtin University, under the tutorage of Bob Elvey, and remained in contact.
-In 2004 he organised the first 3-day CFT course in Chelmsford and another three years later.
+James works in private practice jamesdavisphysio.co.uk in Chelmsford, Essex and has done so since 1993 treating movement-related MSK issues linked to persistent spinal pain disorders, the shoulder, knee & ankle.
+He first met Peter in 1991 whilst undertaking the full-time Postgrad Diploma in Manipulative Therapy at Curtin University, and has remained in contact since.
+In 2004 he organised with Peter the first 3-day CFT course in Chelmsford and another three years later.
 With growing demand for the CFT approach a larger venue was required and the third CFT course was held here in the Peter Samuel Hall at the Royal Free Hospital in 2010.
-This year is the 14th occasion a CFT 3-day workshop has been organised in this venue.
+This year is the 14th occasion Peter has presented a CFT 3-day workshop in this venue.